Diary of an Intern: Nusrat Ahmed. Princeton. New Jersey - The Art Workshop Day

 And so I asked them to first paint with their eyes closed, and so many of them were insecure.

-They didn’t even attempt to color in fear of drawing badly.
-And so I held their hand and we both closed our eyes and drew.
+They didn’t even attempt to colour in fear of drawing badly.
+And so, I held their hand and we both closed our eyes and drew.

 I held onto a woman's shaking hands and outlined a small flower.
 I really felt that at that moment I was able to connect with them individually.